edev2383/Fetch/README.md

 }
 ```

 I would either then handle the returned values inside of each custom function, or return that function and handle the response in an external .then() call.
-This __Fetch__ class is attempt to follow the DRY principle and create more readable code in the process.
+This __Fetch__ class is an attempt to follow the DRY principle and create more readable code in the process.

 ## Usage